Skip to main content

 Published date: 12 March 2024

-There are currently 1.1 million rabbits kept as pets in the UK.
-Rabbits can make fantastic pets, as they are intelligent, adorable, and absolutely brimming with personality.
+There are approximately one million rabbits kept as pets in the UK.
+Rabbits can make wonderful companions, they are intelligent, adorable, and absolutely brimming with personality.

 However, many owners go into bunny ownership not fully understanding this complicated species.
 According to the 2023 PDSA Paw Report, the biggest welfare concern facing rabbits is the lack of owner knowledge of basic care needs.